 |Cricket Legends Museum||(246) 227-2651||0.7 mi.
 Northwest of Downtown Bridgetown|

 |Tyrol Cot Heritage Village||(246) 424-2074||2.0 mi.
 North-Northeast of Central Bridgetown|

-Do you enjoy learning some of the historical roots of foreign countries?
-If yes, you should consider visiting one or two of these historical sites during your vacation.
+Like discovering the historical roots of countries you visit?
+If so, you should consider visiting some of these historical attractions during your stay.